input-output-hk/cardano-tutorials/pioneers-testnet/pioneers-exercise-2.md

 In the first exercise, we set up a Cardano node and ran it.
 In this exercise, we will build transactions that are submitted to the Blockchain.
 Transactions are the basic mechanism that is used to transfer Ada between stakeholders, register staking pools, stake Ada, and many other things.

+> This exercise has been created with the pioneer-3 build tag in mind and does not reflect any cli changes since this release.

 ### Prerequisites

 1. Complete Exercise Sheet 1, and confirm that you have successfully built and run a node.
 Also make sure that you have requested some test Ada through the spreadsheet.